AmarDange/Archana-Bazar/README.md

    - HTML

-       No error was returned when passing through the official for index.html https://validator.w3.org/nu/#textarea
+       No error was returned when passing through the official for [index.html Showing results for contents of text-input area - Nu Html Checker.html](https://validator.w3.org/nu/#textarea)

        No error was returned when passing through the official for gallery.html https://validator.w3.org/